chuckbergeron/etherplate/README.md

 * Store transactionHash in localStorage and call info on it after page refreshes if it isn't in `store.getState().tokens` pool
 * Finish upgrade path by removing `old-nftoken-factory` and in turn get `.events.BoughtToken()` working again: (Error: The current provider doesn't support subscriptions: MetamaskInpageProvider)
 * Add more DApp tests and refactor React components to have both presentation and container components
-* Race condition: sometimes we do not have the list of accounts from MetaMask on time when page loads (google for onPageLoad code)

 ## Nice-to-haves: